TheLink-42/42-Journey/README.md

 Feel free to use and implement my code as much as you need to.

-#### :warning: I strongly suggest not to copy my code but to use it as a reference. :warning:
+#### ⚠️ I strongly suggest not to copy my code but to use it as a reference. ⚠️
-### :exclamation: Do not copy something that you don´t understand. :exclamation:
+### ❗ Do not copy something that you don´t understand. ❗

 ## Contents
 1. COMMON CORE